liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-7-cdi.md

 of the WAR archive.
 The contents of the file is the FQCN of the CDI extension provided by the FacesBridge implementation.

+By default, the FacesBridge is not required to provide any special handling for the `@javax.enterprise.context.RequestScoped` or `@javax.portlet.annotations.PortletRequestScoped` annotations since their usage is already defined by the Portlet 3.0 Specification and corresponding requirements are implemented by the underlying portlet container.
+This means that by default, beans that are annotated with `@javax.enterprise.context.RequestScoped` <sup>[7.2](tck-tests.md#7.2)</sup> or `@javax.portlet.annotations.PortletRequestScoped` <sup>[7.3](tck-tests.md#7.3)</sup> will _not_ participate in the "Bridge Request Scope" as defined by section [5.1.2](chapter-5-request-lifecycle.md#5.1.2) titled "Managing Lifecycle State".

-The FacesBridge implementation must provide an *optional* CDI extension that treats beans annotated with `@javax.enterprise.context.RequestScoped` or `@javax.portlet.annotations.PortletRequestScoped` as though they were annotated with `@javax.portlet.faces.annotation.BridgeRequestScoped`.
+The FacesBridge implementation must provide an *optional* CDI extension that treats beans annotated with `@javax.enterprise.context.RequestScoped`<sup>[7.4](tck-tests.md#7.4)</sup> or `@javax.portlet.annotations.PortletRequestScoped`<sup>[7.5](tck-tests.md#7.5)</sup> as though they were annotated with `@javax.portlet.faces.annotation.BridgeRequestScoped`.
 Developers can opt-in to the CDI extension by having a META-INF/services/javax.enterprise.inject.spi.Extension file within the classpath of the WAR archive.
 The contents of the file is the FQCN of the optional CDI extension provided by the FacesBridge implementation.

 ## <a name="7.3"></a>7.3 Producers